-Description The subjects comprise an extended end terraced villa.
-Accommodation Accommodation on GROUND FLOOR - Entrance Vestibule, Hallway, Living Room, Sitting Room, Kitchen, Bedroom with Ensuite Shower Room.
-On FIRST FLOOR - Landing, Bedroom 2, Bedroom 3, Bedroom 4, Family Bathroom.
+FIRST FLOOR - Reception Hallway, Upper Landing, Living Room, Kitchen/Breakfasting Room, Master Bedroom with En- Suite Shower Room, Bedroom 2, Bedroom 3, Bathroom.

-Gross internal floor area (m2) 149m 2 or thereby.
-Neighbourhood and location The subjects are located within the Netherlee district of Glasgow where surrounding properties are of similar design, vintage and character.
+Gross internal floor area (m2) 141m 2 or thereby.
+Neighbourhood and location The subjects are located within the Newlands district of Glasgow where surrounding properties are of similar design, vintage and character.
 Adequate local shopping, educational and transport facilities are available.

-Age 100 years approximately.
+Age 125 years approximately.
+Weather Dry but overcast.

-Weather Dry and clear.

 Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-Chimney stacks were seen to be of stone and brick construction.
+Chimney stacks were seen to be of stone construction.

 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The principal roof was seen to be of pitched, hipped design overlaid with slates secured onto timber sarking boarding.
-The rear projection was seen to have a flat platform section of roofing thought to be overlaid with mineralised felt.
-Access to the principal roof space is by way of a hatch within the ceiling of the bathroom apartment.
-This revealed a timber framed roof structure which has had spray foam insulation introduced at rafter level.
-Our inspection was carried out from the hatch only.
+The roof was seen to be predominantly of pitched design overlaid with slates secured onto timber sarking boarding.
+The roof space is accessed by way of a hatch within the ceiling of the smaller front bedroom apartment.
+This revealed a timber framed roof structure.
+Our inspection was carried out from the hatch only and hence we cannot comment fully upon its condition.
+The rear projection would appear to have a flat platform section of roofing thought to be overlaid with mineralised felt or similar materials.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-Rainwater fittings are formed in cast=-iron and uPVC materials.
+Rainwater fittings are predominantly of cast iron materials.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-Main walls of the original structure were seen to be a combination of dressed stonework to the front and gable elevation and solid brick construction with a render finish to the rear.
-The rear projection would appear to be of brick./block construction with a render finish externally.
+The main walls are of traditional 600mm solid stone work.
+The rear projection entrance would appear to be partly floored in brick work with a render finish.

 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-The subjects are accessed by way of pedestrian entrance doors to both front and rear.
-Window units are predominantly of uPVC construction containing double glazing.
+The subjects are accessed by way of a pedestrian entrance door over the rear elevation.
+Window units are predominantly of timber sash and case construction containing single glazing.

 External decorations Visually inspected.
-External timbers and render work hae a paint finish.
+External timbers have a paint finish.

-proposity.
-There are no Conservatories or Porches pertaining to the property. ------------ -- --
+Conservatories / porches None. -------------------------- -------